gzweigle/open-hybrid-piano/mechanical/README.md

 Connect the hammer sensors to the circuit board that is processing the hammer sensor output signals.

+When two or more keys are pressed with identical force, the volume should be identical.
+This note-to-note volume consistency is directly related to consistency of the sensor-to-shank physical distance between keys.

 ## Grand Piano - Silent System Examples

 ## Upright Piano - Separate Action Examples